-Book the Making of Harry Potter tour at Warner Bros.
+Book the Making of Harry Potter studio tour at Warner Bros.
 Studio near London – a memorable highlight to a short break or holiday treat.

 This brilliant walking tour takes you behind-the-scenes of the Harry Potter Films and features the authentic sets, costumes and props as well as including the animatronics and special effects that are normally closely guarded secrets of the film world.